Properties of Hagen-Poiseuille flow in channel networks

 \section{Introduction}

-Channel networks are ubiquitous transportation and communication structures in nature\cite{Tak}.
-This is the case of organ and tumour irrigation veins \cite{Rub,Cha}, nutrient transporting channels in plant leaves \cite{Kat}, microorganisms with adaptive channel networks like \textit{Physarum polycephalum} \cite{Bau, Oet}, transportation systems \cite{Ter2, Hu} or electrical networks \cite{Bon}.
-These systems can be described using graphs and compared to formal systems like the travelling salesman problem \cite{Zhu} or optimal Steiner tree geometries \cite{Ter5}.
-These are difficult network optimisation problems in graph theory and have important applications in physics, biology and engineering.
+Channel networks are ubiquitous structures for transportation and communication systems in nature \cite{Tak}.
+Examples include the irrigation veins of organs and tumours \cite{Rub,Cha}, nutrient transport channels in plant leaves \cite{Kat}, and adaptive channel networks in microorganisms such as \textit{Physarum polycephalum} \cite{Bau, Oet}.
+Additionally, they are present in transportation systems \cite{Ter2, Hu} and electrical networks \cite{Boh}.
+These systems can be described using graphs and compared to formal systems, such as the travelling salesman problem \cite{Zhu} and optimal Steiner tree geometries \cite{Ter5}.
+Such complex network optimisation problems in graph theory have important applications in physics, biology, and engineering.

-\textit{Physarum polycephalum}, also known as slime mould, is a protist which exhibits complex behaviour.
-Its body consists of several nuclei (syncytium) and an adaptive network of veins transporting endoplasmatic fluid from food sources to different body regions.
-This network's geometry and adaptability are responsible for \textit{Physarum}'s growth and motility \cite{Dov}.
-The vein walls of the network channels exhibit periodic transversal oscillations regulated by food sources and other external stimuli \cite{Woh}.
-Even though slime mould lacks any neural system or centralised control, it shows high-level behaviour, such as choosing the shortest path between food sources in a maze \cite{Nak}.
+\textit{Physarum polycephalum}, commonly known as slime mould, is a protist that exhibits complex behaviour.
+Its body consists of several nuclei (syncytium) and an adaptive network of veins that transport endoplasmic fluid from food sources to various regions of the body.
+The geometry and adaptability of this network are crucial for \textit{Physarum}'s growth and motility \cite{Dov}.
+The vein walls of the network channels display periodic transversal oscillations, which are regulated by food sources and other external stimuli \cite{Woh}.
+Although slime mould lacks any neural system or centralised control, it demonstrates high-level behaviour, such as selecting the shortest path between food sources in a maze \cite{Nak}.

-To recreate and understand the dynamics of growth and movement of \textit{Physarum}, several different models have been developed to study the formation and optimisation of network paths \cite{Ter4, Alm, AlmD, Val}.
-These models were based on the phenomenology of Hagen-Poiseuille flows on graphs.
+To recreate and understand the dynamics of growth and movement of \textit{Physarum}, several models have been developed to study the formation and optimisation of network paths \cite{Ter4, Alm, AlmD, Val}.
+These models are based on the phenomenology of Hagen-Poiseuille flows on graphs.